 Students can receive assistance on creating and editing their resume and formulating cover and thank-you letters.
 A resume writing workshop is offered every spring to all students on campus.

 Student Support Services provides opportunities for participants to experience cultural activities and events on and off campus.
 Past events have included trips to Chicago, Milwaukee, Madison, and Appleton to see productions like The Lion King, Wicked, Stomp, Lord of the Dance, and more.

 Financial Literacy Workshops

-All are welcome and encouraged to join us at our four part series of Financial Literacy and Intelligence workshops for the semester starting on Monday, October 29th in Todd Wehr 104 sponsored by Student Support Services & McNair Scholars.
+All are welcome and encouraged to join us at our three-part series of Financial Literacy and Intelligence workshops for the semester starting on Tuesday, November 5, in Todd Wehr 104, sponsored by Student Support Services & McNair Scholars.
 These classes have been very well attended every year and focus on topics that are extremely important for everyone to hear about regarding planning for a sound, reasonable and workable financial future.

 Time: 4:15– 5:45 p.m.

 The presenter, Jeff Kemp, has received a number of community volunteer and service awards for providing these workshops free of charge to organizations and schools throughout NE Wisconsin.
 He looks forward to coming to Ripon College every year because of the level of interest displayed by the community.